rsogllc/GNT/en/mining.md

 profit-seeking miners to compete with them.

 ![Warning icon](/img/icon_warning.svg)
-**Warning:** the formulas in the following subsections are not always the most precise formulas available.
+**Rough Guesses Only:** the formulas in the following subsections are not always the most precise formulas available.
 We selected less precise formulas when they were simpler, so you can use them more easily.
 That doesn't mean more precise formulas will give you better results---with bitcoin